-The mosaic is made of thousands of small tesserae in a dazzling range of colors called opus vermiculatum, by far the most sophisticated mosaic technique.
+The mosaic is made of thousands of tiny tesserae in a dazzling range of colours called opus vermiculatum, by far the most sophisticated mosaic technique.
 It depicts four doves on the rim of a large basin of gilt bronze.
-One of the birds is drinking from this extremely refined vessel, whose handle is supported by a caryatid.
+One of the birds drinks from this extremely refined vessel, whose handle is supported by a caryatid.
 The mosaic panel is an emblema, a decorative element designed to be the central point of an otherwise plain mosaic floor.
-The emblema was originally an import from the Hellenistic eastern Mediterranean, where, in cities such as Pergamum, Ephesos and Alexandria, there were artists specializing in their production.
+The emblema was originally an import from the Hellenistic eastern Mediterranean, where artists were specialising in their production in cities such as Pergamum, Ephesos and Alexandria.
 One of them was Sosus of Pergamon, the most celebrated mosaicist of antiquity who worked in the second century BC.
 The workmanship was said to be so perfect that real doves flew against the mosaic in a vain attempt to join their stone companions.
 (Source: S. Walker, Roman art -London, 1991-)

-The mosaic was discovered in 1737 during excavations at Hadrian’s Villa led by Cardinal Giuseppe Alessandro Furietti.
-Some scholars believe the mosaic to be Hellenistic and that it could be the famous Dove Mosaics by Sosus of Pergamon who was active in the 2nd century BC and the only mosaic artist cited by Pliny in his Natural History.
-Other scholars however believe it to be a copy of Sosus’ work made for Hadrian in the 2nd century AD.
+The mosaic was discovered in 1737 during excavations at Hadrian’s Villa lHadrian’sdinal Giuseppe Alessandro Furietti.
+Some scholars believe the mosaic to be Hellenistic and that it could be the famous Dove Mosaics by Sosus of Pergamon, who was active in the 2nd century BC and the only mosaic artist cited by Pliny in his Natural History.
+Other scholars, however, believe it to be a copy of Sosus’ work made Sosus’drian in the 2nd century AD.
 Numerous copies were made of this mosaic, even into late antiquity.
-In addition to Tivoli, these have been found at Delos; at Pompeii and Capua; in Morocco and Tunisa; and in the Christian mausoleums of Santa Costanza in Rome and Galla Placidia in Ravenna.
+In addition to Tivoli, these have been found at Delos; Pompeii and Capua; in Morocco and Tunisia; and in the Christian mausoleums of Santa Costanza in Rome and Galla Placidia in Ravenna.
 But the finest copy of the Drinking Doves is the one discovered at Hadrian’s Villa.
-(Source: , Greek and Roman mosaics – Abbeville Press, 2012)
+Hadrian’s , Greek and Roman mosaics – Abbeville Press, 2012)